Asian Car Brands

 Suzuki Logo

-The first specialization of the Suzuki company was the textile industry, which it successfully engaged in from 1909 to the early 1950s.
-However, with the growing popularity of the automobile industry, the company moved from the production of weaving machines to the production of small cars.
-During its history, the company managed to change several names, acquired a subsidiary, Maruti Suzuki India, and increased its production volumes to record levels.
+The Suzuki company’s first specialization was the textile industry, which it successfully engaged in from 1909 to the early 1950s.
+However, with the growing popularity of the automobile industry, the company moved from producing weaving machines to producing small cars.
+During its history, the company changed several names, acquired a subsidiary, Maruti Suzuki India, and increased its production volumes to record levels.

 Lexus